 The amount of exposure you have will affect your susceptibility to the programming.
 The more you expose yourself to the source of the propaganda, the greater the influence it will have.

-You can determine your level of indoctrination by making a list of your paranormal terms and definitions.
+You can determine your level of indoctrination by listing your paranormal terms and definitions.
 Your terms and how you define them may differ from those we present.
-If you find out why they differ, you will learn a lot about the programming of your cultural narrative.
+If you discover why they differ, you will learn a lot about the programming of your cultural narrative.

 Different Categories of Western Religion Devotees